Manishatds/Tailori-Plugin/README.md

 ### SpecificRender

-SpecificRender option is used zoom specific Part of Img
+SpecificRender option is used to zoom specific Part of Img

-When we Pass Boolean 'true' then we can zoom particular part on img for e.g Collar, Sleeve if we put 'false' it wont show zoom.
+When we Pass Boolean 'true' then we can zoom particular part on img for e.g Collar, Sleeve, etc. if we put 'false' it won't show zoomed view.

 ##### In Example we are using
 'SpecificRender':true,
 _______________________________________________________________________________

 ### Auto Alignment (Currently not working)
-Auto Alignment is the option for Front View and Back View it shows backdetails and front details. so we have to pass boolean True or False
+Auto Alignment is the option for Front View and Back View.
+It shows back details and front details, so, we have to pass boolean True or False

 ##### In Example we are using
 'AutoAlignment':false,